 1959: The Kingston Trio went to #1 on Billboard’s mono album chart with their fifth LP, Here We Go Again!.

-1962: Bassist Billy Wyman made his live debut with the Rollin’ Stones at the Ricky Tick Club in the Star and Garter Hotel in Windsor, England.
+1962: Bassist Billy Wyman made his live debut with the Rolling Stones (then called the Rollin’ Stones) at the Ricky Tick Club in the Star and Garter Hotel in Windsor, England.

-1968: “Crimson and Clover” by Tommy James and the Shondells entered the Billboard Hot 100, ultimately reaching #1 in February.
+1968: “Crimson and Clover” by Tommy James and the Shondells entered the Billboard Hot 100.
+In February, it became their second of two #1 singles on the chart.

 1968: Joe Cocker debuted on the Billboard Hot 100 with his cover of the Beatles’ song “With a Little Help From My Friends.”
 The record was a #1 hit in the UK and reached #68 in the US.